 FUTURE KINGS PROJECT

 We have grouped together our two collaring sponsorships with Kope Lion and the Mara Predator Conservation Programme to form our Future Kings Project.
-Working in line with our conservation strategy as part of our focus area to help monitor and protect young dispersing male lions.
+Working in line with our conservation strategy written in July 2018 as part of our key focus area to help monitor and protect young dispersing male lions.
 By combining both sponsorships this gives us the opportunity to grow the project in the future by potentially adding more collars through different organisations.
-This page will give you a brief overview on the project, for more details please read the strategy below.
+This page will give you a brief overview on the project, for more details please read the strategy on the PDF button above.

 Why do we focus on these young dispersing males?